vee-upatising/SDP/README.md

 # Senior Design Project
 [Generated Song](https://vocaroo.com/embed/fHoORQk0V9G)
 # LSTM Music Generation
-The input to the Recurrent Neural Network is a sequence of four chords.
-Each value is a chord mapped to a specific integer value ranged 0 to 23.
+'''The input to the Recurrent Neural Network is a sequence of four chords.
+Each value is a chord mapped to a specific integer value ranged 0 to 23. '''

 The RNN generates a sequence of 16 notes that correspond to the four chords that were given as input.